DIY Projects Summer Crafts

 The Spruce / Anastasiia Tretiak

 5. Go outside and have fun blowing bubbles.
-If you don't use it all, you can pour it into a tightly sealed container.
+If you don't use all of the solution, pour it into a tightly sealed container to use later.

 Purple bubble wand placed in blue container with bubble solution